cfrg/draft-irtf-cfrg-hash-to-curve/draft-goldberg-cfrg-hash-to-curve.md

 description of this algorithm.)
 Since the running time of algorithm depends on m, this algorithm is NOT safe for cases sensitive to timing side channel attacks.
 Deterministic algorithms are needed in such cases where failures are undesirable.
-Shallue and Woestijne ((TODO:cite)) first introduced a deterministic algorithm that maps elements in F_{q} to an EC in time O(log^4 q), where q = p^n for some prime p, and time O(log^3 q) when q = 3 mod 4.
+Shallue and Woestijne {{SWU}} first introduced a deterministic algorithm that maps elements in F_{q} to an EC in time O(log^4 q), where q = p^n for some prime p, and time O(log^3 q) when q = 3 mod 4.
 Icart introduced yet another deterministic algorithm which maps F_{q} to any EC where q = 2 mod 3 in time O(log^3 q).